Skip to content

 101. Time-bound commitment to reduce greenhouse gas (GHG) emissions intensity?

-The company commits to reduce its greenhouse gas (GHG) emissions by over 13,000,000 metric tons by 2030.
-However, the figures are not specific to palm oil operations, and the figures were not reported as intensity, and do not clearly cover both scope 1 and 2 emissions.
+The company commits to reduce GHG emissions reduction by 12% by the year 2030 compared to the baseline year of 2020.
+However, the figures are not specific to palm oil operations, were not reported as intensity, and do not clearly cover both scope 1 and scope 2 emissions.

 • P